Sripo/HTML_CSS/README.md

 ---

 ## **CSS (Cascading Style Sheets)**
 CSS adds style to a web page, acting as the decoration, design, and color of the webpage's "interior."
+There are 3 different ways of applying the CSS
+-Inline : Within the opening tag of one of your elements, you can change the style attribute then list one of many CSS properties (`<body style = "background-color : black"> <h1 style= "color : white"> This is my HTML Repo </h1></body>`)
+-Internal
+-External

 ### Terminology
 The terms `px`,`pt`, and `rem` are units of measurement used in CSS for defining sizes, particularly for fonts, apdding, margins, and other layout dimensions.
 They don't belong to HTML directly but are used within CSS to style HTML elements.